jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 ```

 Agda provides lots of standard operations on lists, such as `reverse`
 and `splitAt`.
-Here's one way to rotate the elements of a list, by
+Here's one way to rotate the elements of a list to the
-three reverses.
+left by `k` positions, using three reverses.

 ```
 rotate : ∀ {A : Set} → List A → ℕ → List A